 Now, 3 major reasons, as well as corresponding solutions, will be introduced.
 Knowing the exact reason, you can solve the problem with ease.

-Reason 1: you format your 3TB drive in MBR by mistake
+Reason 1: You Format 3TB Drive in MBR by Mistake

 When it comes to converting MBR disk to GPT, you can turn to Windows built-in disk management tool as well as third-party free partition tool.

 Method one: turn to Windows built-in disk management tool

 Step 1: Right-click "My Computer" and choose "Manage -> Storage -> Disk Management".

 Step 2: If the MBR hard disk which you want to convert to GPT disk contains any volumes, right-click any volumes on the disk and then click "Delete Volume" to delete all volumes.